 Each quiz will consist of multiple-choice and/or true/false items.
 Each quiz is automatically scored.
 However, the correct answers will not be visible until the due date ends for that respective unit.
-There is information on the course website regarding how to check your grades and find out the correct answers to quiz items.
+There is information on the course website that provides instructions for how to check your grades and find out the correct answers to quiz items.